toptechtips/toptechtips.github.io/_posts/2019-06-12-how-to-build-a-budget-pc-for-gaming-and-work.md

 For our goals, a normal 80 Plus or Bronze-tier PSU rated at 450W will suffice.
 However, I recommend the extra wattage for a little more cost.
 It saves you from having to buy another PSU if you decided to upgrade your PC.

-Check this [power supply calculator](https://outervision.com/power-supply-calculator) or see the estimated wattage when building with [PCPartPicker](https://pcpartpicker.com/).
+Check out this [power supply calculator](https://outervision.com/power-supply-calculator) or see the estimated wattage when building with [PCPartPicker](https://pcpartpicker.com/).

 *[HTML]:
 <div class="row">